ShathaAlghamdi/New-York-City-Taxi-Trip-Duration/README.md

 from Kaggle website [[Kaggle]](https://www.kaggle.com/c/nyc-taxi-trip-duration/data)

 ## Questions:
 1. Trip Duration per Hour and per Day
 2. Is there a relationship between Distance and Trip Duration?
 3. Distance per Hour and per Days
 4. Is Vendor Id have relationships with Trip Duration?
 5. What Vendor have the most Trips?
+6. Is the Passenger number affect the Trip Duration?
- 6. Which Days has the highest number of Passengers?
+7. Which Days has the highest number of Passengers?
+8. What’s the number of Trips per Hour and per Day?
- 7. Features Correlating with Trip Duration
+9. Features Correlating with Trip Duration

 ## Algorithms: